 Historically speaking, Texas has been less likely to get a storm than its Gulf Coast neighbors like Florida.
-But if you are planning a trip to the Texas Gulf Coast during hurricane season, there are a few things you should be aware of.
+If you are planning a trip to Texas during hurricane season, make sure you have a good travel insurance plan and be aware of how each region might be affected if a hurricane were to roll into town.

-First of all, be aware that Texas is a huge state.
-In fact, several regions of Texas are practically states within the state.
+Texas is a huge state and the regions of Texas are so large that they are practically states within the state.
 Of these, the Gulf Coast region is really the only area that is severely affected by hurricanes and tropical storms.
 So if you plan to visit another region, like, say, the Hill Country or Piney Woods, you probably won't need to alter your plans.
-Just keep an eye on any watches and warnings close to the time you plan to visit.
-If it's a monster hurricane it could rain on your parade in other parts of Texas even if it is downgraded to a tropical storm.
+Just keep an eye on the weather and news notifications.
+Even if the storm is hitting somewhere else, there's still a chance it could rain wherever you end up.

 Gulf Coast Vacations

-On the other hand, if a storm is projected to hit Texas or the northern Mexican coast, you should consider that a threat.
+On the other hand, if a storm is projected to hit Texas or the northern Mexican coast, you might have a problem.
 If it is on a path toward South Texas or northern Mexico, a trip to the upper or middle Texas coast is possibly safe.
 Likewise, if it's headed to the upper Texas or Louisiana coast, a trip to Corpus Christi or South Padre Island would probably be unaffected.
 But in all cases, you should monitor weather reports before you leave for your trip since storms can change direction and strengthen quickly and without much warning.

 If a storm is projected to coincide with the time of your trip and hit your destination, you can either postpone your trip or switch your plans to another area of the Texas Gulf Coast.
 As a last resort, instead of abandoning a trip to Texas altogether, try making an alternate plan to visit the Hill Country, West Texas, the Piney Woods, or any other inland region of Texas.
 After all, there is a lot to see in the Lone Star State, and most of it never suffers the full force of a hurricane.